ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/Object_Oriented_Progrmming/README.md

 #### Polymorphism 🔄  [Ref1](https://www.geeksforgeeks.org/c-sharp/polymorphism-in-c-sharp/)
+- "Polymorphism means one interface, many forms.
+It allows the same method or function to behave differently depending on the object calling it.
+It makes code flexible, reusable, and easy to extend without modifying existing logic."
 - Polymorphism means “many forms”, Polymorphism is the ability of a method or interface to take multiple forms.
 - In C#, polymorphism is achieved through method overriding (runtime polymorphism)  and method overloading (compile‑time polymorphism).
 - method overriding (runtime polymorphism) where derived classes provide their own implementation of a base class method.